 - Washi (わし)

-- Usage: Used by elderly men, especially in rural areas or in historical contexts.
+- Usage: For elderly men, especially in rural areas or in historical contexts.
 It sounds very old-fashioned.

 - Example: わしはもう歳じゃ。(Washi wa mou toshi ja.) – I am old.